Hit in a Crosswalk_ What to Do After a Pedestrian Accident in Georgia Image

 • Yield outside of crosswalks

 It’s important to note the difference between jaywalking vs. crossing at a crosswalk.
 If you are not using a crosswalk, this is called jaywalking.
 In this case, it is the pedestrian’s responsibility to yield to the driver.
-Even if you are hit while jaywalking, the fault may still lie with the driver.
+The fault may still lie with the driver even if you are hit while jaywalking.
 Keeping to the crosswalks, however, helps protect your rights and makes it easier to prove negligence.

 Contact a Personal Injury Lawyer

 If a driver hit you while you were crossing a crosswalk on foot, you are likely suffering significant physical, emotional, and financial hardships.
+Our team is here to help you understand your rights and take the first step toward securing the necessary benefits.
 Taking the appropriate steps after a pedestrian accident is essential in protecting your legal rights.
-If you do find yourself in this situation, contact Chris Hudson Law Group today at (706) 863-6600.
-Let our experienced pedestrian accident attorneys fight for the justice and compensation you deserve.
+If you are in this situation, contact Chris Hudson Law Group at (706) 863-6600.
+Let our experienced pedestrian accident attorneys in Georgia fight for the justice and compensation you deserve.